-"FEM" node means that the label of the FEM node must be used; this allows to use the motion of nodes that are not attached to a multibody node.
-This motion is expressed in the global reference frame.
+"FEM" node means that the label of the FEM node must be used; this allows access also to the motion of nodes that are not attached to a multibody node.
+Such motion is intended as expressed in the global reference frame.
+No information on FEM node orientation is currently available.
+For example, "x[1001,1]" provides access to the x component of the position of node 1001; "xPP[N21,3]" provides access to the z component of node N21.